flocked/AdvancedCollectionTableView/README.md

  Sections and items need to conform both to `Hashable` and `Identifiable`.
 Internally the datasource uses the identifiers to

- ## AdvanceTableViewDiffableDataSource
+ ## TableViewDiffableDataSource
- Simliar to AdvanceCollectionViewDiffableDataSource. *Work in progress.*
+ Simliar to CollectionViewDiffableDataSource. *Work in progress.*

 ## Quicklook for NSTableView & NSCollectionView
 NSCollectionView/NSTableView `isQuicklookPreviewable` enables quicklook of selected items/cells via spacebar.